 Answer: The Millionaire Raffle was discontinued in November 2018 so is no longer available to play.
 It replaced Lotto Raffle in October 2015 and allowed ticket holders to win one of 20 prizes of £20,000, or even the top tier award of £1 million, by matching the code that was automatically generated on their UK Lotto ticket with one of those drawn on the night.Back to Top

 Question: When is the next UK Lotto draw?

 Answer: Wednesday 23rd January 2019 .Back to Top

 Question: What does the UK Lotto jackpot currently stand at?

 Answer: The next UK Lotto jackpot is £8,700,000Back to Top

 Question: How much does it cost to buy a UK Lotto ticket?

-Answer: A single ticket costs £2, that includes entry into the Millionaire Raffle.
+Answer: A single ticket costs £2.
 Please note that a small handling fee will also be required if you buy your ticket through an online concierge service.Back to Top